 Up to five occupants get tall seats and abundant headroom and legroom, courtesy of the xB's upright profile.
 The speedometer and odometer are centrally positioned, and auxiliary controls feature amber illumination.
 The 60/40-split second-row seats fold flat and can be removed to yield a flat load floor.
 Cargo volume with the seats up is 21.2 cubic feet.

 Standard xB features include air conditioning, keyless entry, and power windows, locks and mirrors.
 Digital Scion Sound Processing lets the driver choose between three audio modes: Neutral, Hear and Feel.
-A six-CD upgrade features a lighted display with 10 selectable colors.
+For 2006, the system gains a connector for portable music players.
+An iPod connector that allows users to operate the player via both the audio head unit and new steering-wheel-mounted controls is also available.

 Under the Hood